FIREWORKS ARE ILLEGAL IN GLENDORA

-With the hot days of summer upon us, the city of Glendora is looking forward to celebrating the 4th of July.
+During the hot days of summer, the City of Glendora looks forward to celebrating the 4th of July.
 The Glendora Police Department would like to take this opportunity to remind the public of the ban on all types of fireworks in Glendora.
 There is good reason for this ban, as fireworks are the primary cause of thousands of fires and injuries throughout the United States each 4th of July.
 The good news is that these fires and injuries are preventable, if people comply with local laws prohibiting the use of fireworks.

 The California Fire Code adopted by the City of Glendora prohibits any type of fireworks, including the so-called “safe and sane” variety.
 Section 7802.3 of the fire code prohibits the manufacturing, possession, storage, sale use and handling of fireworks.